As an Amazon Associate I earn from qualifying purchases @AMAZON

 Everest Challenge Climbs — Upper Rock Creek

-Related: Eastern Sierra, Everest Challenge, Hard Core, Rides, Rock Creek
+Related: computer display, Eastern Sierra, Everest Challenge, hard core, peak bagging, Rides, Rock Creek

 Rock Creek / Mosquito Flat ==> 10, 250'